Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Appendix

 \subsection{Proof of Proposition~\ref{pro:groups}}

-A BD-RIS architecture with $N$ elements and $C$ tunable impedance components has a graph with $L=C-N$ edges since $N$ tunable impedance components connect each RIS element to ground \cite{ner23}.
-Besides, we know from Lemma~\ref{lem:forest1} and Lemma~\ref{lem:forest2} that the graph of the optimal BD-RIS architecture with $N$ elements and complexity $C$ is a forest, having $G=N-L$ connected components.
-This proves that $G=2N-C$.
+According to \cite{ner23}, a BD-RIS with $N$ elements and $C$ tunable impedance components has a corresponding graph with $L=C-N$ edges since $N$ tunable impedance components are used to connect each RIS element to ground.
+Besides, we know from Lemma~\ref{lem:forest1} and Lemma~\ref{lem:forest2} that the graph of an optimal BD-RIS with $N$ elements and complexity $C$ is a forest, having $G=N-L$ connected components.
+By plugging $L=C-N$ into $G=N-L$, we obtain $G=2N-C$.